 A day in the life of a Business Analysis Consultant is changing from one day to the next.
 There’s never a dull moment, it certainly keeps you on your toes.

 This blog will highlight what we usually do throughout the day!

-I’m usually starting my day by doing a little reading on my way into work.
+I’m usually starting my day by doing a little reading on my way into work (for those days in either the BAPL or Client office).
 I use this time to not only catch up on articles and news, but also read BAPL emails and review materials in BAPL’s BA CoE.
 I use this time to get in touch with my BAPL Service Delivery Manager for any questions or any updates about my engagement.